Oral Cancer: Surgery

 What are the possible side effects of the surgery?

-Will the surgery change my appearance?
+Will the surgery change the way I look?

 Will I need more surgeries to be able to swallow or speak?